dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 with Marxism: the rich responded to Marxist revolution by satiating the poor's desire for higher standard of living -- nevermind that this probably had more to do with the industrial revolution **and technology** than most of the actual response to marxism.
+At this point, the rich have woken up and clamp down again, only to relax a few decades later ... or so the theory goes.

 To me, it is all about what you **intend** to create in society.
 Almost no leftists would intend to create these problems, but the